Factors in Coloured Stones that Interact to Affect Value

-Originally published in GemGuide in 2016, this comprehensive series examines the quality factors that influence the value of colored gemstones, with a specific emphasis on the role cut quality plays in determining the value of faceted gems.
-GIA researcher and cut expert, Al Gilbertson, examines the elements of cutting, investigates the choices and tradeoffs a cutter makes and why, and provides guidelines for assessing various aspects of cut quality for colored gemstones.
+Originally published in GemGuide in 2016, this comprehensive series examines the quality factors that influence the value of coloured gemstones, with a specific emphasis on the role cut quality plays in determining the value of faceted gems.
+GIA researcher and cut expert, Al Gilbertson, examines the elements of cutting, investigates the choices and tradeoffs a cutter makes and why, and provides guidelines for assessing various aspects of cut quality for coloured gemstones.

 This web version of the original series is divided into five separate articles and reflects minor stylistic edits to the original.

 Wireframes or depictions of facet arrangements (such as Fig. 4-02) are from scans of real gems so as to illustrate the certain aspects of gem cutting.

 In the previous installment of this series, we spoke about the many decisions and tradeoffs a cutter makes in order to bring out the most value in a coloured gemstone.
 These choices can be about maximising for weight or clarity or, more often than not, about maximising for the king of all value factors: colour.
 This chapter continues the exploration into gem colour and value and digs deeper into the cutter’s decisions.